Nick Theslof: Coaching career

 Theslof began his coaching career as Dr. Jay Martin's assistant at Ohio Wesleyan University between 1998 and 2000, winning the NCAA Division III national title in 1998.
 Following his stay at Ohio Wesleyan, Theslof became head coach of the Orange County Blue Star, a team of the American Premier Development League and spent time with Juergen Klinsmann who enjoyed Amateur Soccer in Southern California.
-During that time he also coached future American national team players Sacha Kljestan and Sal Zizzo.
+During that time, he also coached future American national team players Sacha Kljestan and Sal Zizzo.
 In 2004, Theslof coached his old club PSV's youth squad in the Netherlands.
-After Klinsmann became manager of the German national team, he appointed Theslof as coach and scout in 2006 during the 2006 FIFA World Cup, where he wrote detailed match summaries and reports for Klinsmann.
-In February 2008, after he was appointed manager of FC Bayern Munich, Klinsmann appointed Theslof as a second assistant coach and scout.
-On April 27, 2009 Klinsmann and his two assistant coaches were released early, even though they had won five of the previous seven league games and were only three points behind league leader VfL Wolfsburg.
+After Klinsmann became manager of the Germany national team, he appointed Theslof as coach and scout in 2006 during the 2006 FIFA World Cup, where he wrote detailed match summaries and reports for Klinsmann.
+In February 2008, after he was appointed manager of Bayern Munich, Klinsmann appointed Theslof as a second assistant coach and scout.
+On April 27, 2009, Klinsmann and his two assistant coaches were released early, even though they had won five of the previous seven league games and were only three points behind league leader VfL Wolfsburg.